YungMato/myFirstGame/README.md

-# myFirstGame
+# My first Game in Unity
-My first GameDev Project.
+This will be coded in C#.
+Its a simple kind of labyrinth game with a top-down perspective.